A couple enjoy time together, secure in the knowledge that their retirement savings plans are on track.

 OPEN YOUR TRADITIONAL IRA

-A Traditional IRA is good if you think your income bracket will be lower in the future, so you want to enjoy tax deductions on your contributions now and pay taxes on your withdrawals later.
+Ready to get serious about saving for retirement?
+A Traditional IRA is a good choice if you think your income bracket will be lower in the future, so you want to enjoy tax deductions on your contributions now and pay taxes on your withdrawals later.

-A Roth IRA is better if you want to pay taxes on your contributions now and enjoy tax-free withdrawals later.
+A Roth IRA is a better choice if you want to pay taxes on your contributions now and enjoy tax-free withdrawals later.

-When it comes to withdrawals, a Traditional IRA is better for long-term savings as you need to wait until you're 59½ to make penalty-free withdrawals unless you use the funds for eligible reasons.
+With a Traditional IRA, you are required to wait until you're 59½ to make penalty-free withdrawals unless you use the funds for certain eligible reasons.

-A Roth IRA lets you withdraw contributed funds at any time and any earnings without penalty if you’re 59 ½ and it’s been five years since you opened the account.
+A Roth IRA lets you withdraw your contributed funds at any time.
+You can withdraw your earnings without penalty if you’re 59½, and it’s been at least five years since you opened the account.

 OPEN YOUR TRADITIONAL IRA